clydevassallo/trufflepayroll/avoiding_common_attacks.md

 Contracts vulnerable to reentrancy attacks are characterised by updating the state guarding the contract __after__ a call to an external contract is made.

 Most commonly, this vulnerability occurs when contracts call a function to transfer ether to another address without setting the variable marking that the user has already without his funds beforehand.
-Since the send() function calls the fallback/default function of its recipient if it happens to be a contract, a malicious attacker would cause the vulnerable contract to call a callback function crafted to recursively call the vulnerable fuction.
+Since the transfer() function calls the fallback/default function of its recipient if it happens to be a contract, a malicious attacker would cause the vulnerable contract to call a callback function crafted to recursively call the vulnerable fuction.
 Another possible attack is to call the vulnerable function multiple times in a short timespan.

 ### Preventive measures taken